 4. Continually manage expectations.

-We ended up losing a very significant amount of money because those involved didn’t have the fortitude to raise their hands when we started to lose money.
+We ended up losing a very significant amount of money because those involved didn’t raise their hands when we started to lose money.
 It took a while before we realized that we had gotten ourselves into a mess.

 If we had had proactive conversations instead of reactive conversations, we would not have lost the money we lost with that account AND we would have saved a relationship.